Contents hide

 The Pan-Sear Method (The Crispy Pillows)

-This is arguably the superior way to eat gnocchi pasta, especially store-bought ones.
+This is arguably the best way to eat gnocchi, especially store-bought ones.
 Instead of boiling them, you toss them directly into a skillet with butter and olive oil.

 Why it works: You create a golden, crispy crust on the outside while the inside steams gently, staying soft.
 It solves the texture issue instantly.
 You get the contrast of crunch and soft that our brains love.